jag28731/Amazon-Reviews-ETL/README.md

 Since my work with Jennifer on the SellBy project was so successful, I was tasked with another, larger project: analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 ### Purpose
-In this project, picked the pet product dataset and used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+In this project, I picked the pet product dataset and used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 I used PySpark, Pandas, or SQL to determine if there was any bias toward favorable reviews from Vine members in my dataset.

 ## Amazon Reviews ETL Results
 Below are the results after performing the ETL process, transforming the data, connecting to an AWS RDS instance, and loading the data into pgAdmin: